jupyterlite/jupyterlite/docs/howto/configure/config_files.md

 The `overrides.json` file is used to override the plugins and extension settings of JupyterLite.

-For example it can be used to overridde the default theme when users launch JupyterLite.
+For example it can be used to override the default theme when users launch JupyterLite.
 The content of the file then be:

 ```json